-As an LGBT2SQ youth or young adult, you are resourceful and important.
+what is SOY?As an LGBT2SQ youth or young adult, you are resourceful and important.
 You are the expert of your own life and have found ways to survive if not thrive.
 Are you looking for extra support as you imagine your future?
-Supporting Our Youth is designed to help you restore, maintain or improve your health and well-being.
+Supporting Our Youth is designed to support you to restore, maintain or improve your health and well-being.
 Based at Sherbourne Health, SOY is a collection of health and well-being programs and services for LGBT2SQ youth 29 years old and under.
 Over fifty per cent of youth we work with are newcomers.
 We provide you with goal planning and health and wellness programming through our Youth Resource Workers; mental health and primary care service providers; mentors and peers; dietitians and housing supports; urban and newcomer health services; and community partners and referrals.
-Through our Goal Planning Service (GPS), our Youth Resource Workers and our health and well-being programs, we’ll support your strengths and help you achieve your goals.
+Through our Goal Planning Service (GPS), our Youth Resource Workers, and our health and well-being programs, we support your strengths and goals.

-- get support as a racialized/BIPOC youth;
+- a racialized/BIPOC youth;

-We have five Youth Resource Workers who will:
+SOY’s Goal Planning Services (GPS)We have five Youth Resource Workers who will:

-- work with you to identify and achieve your personal goals;
+- meet with you regularly to work with you to identify and achieve your personal goals;

 - go with you to meetings with your family, however you define family.

-Our health and well-being programs come in many forms, like our weekly community groups and our mentorship and peer leadership programs.
+SOY’s Health and well-being programsOur health and well-being programs come in many forms, like our weekly community groups and our mentorship and peer leadership programs.

 Explore your goals with peers in our weekly health and well-being groupsPLEASE NOTE: Programming runs from 6:00 to 7:30 pm.